Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 # Record the purchase

 The *Venduo POS* module offers several ways to select an offer and to search for it.
-Additionally, you can prepare further actions for editing the bill list &ndash; and to ensure the protection of minors.
+Additionally, you can prepare further actions for editing the bill list, to ensure the protection of minors, to create returns, and to add product options.

 ## Use single scan